d4n3sh/thedaneshproject/content/posts/2007-07-15-anti-vista-wallpaper.md

 Stumbled upon this cool wallpaper while browsing through deviantart.
 I is the handy work of [emoryu21][1].

 I love the anti Vista message embedded in it.
-It&#8217;s the
+It's the

 The full size image is 1024px by 640px.